-Employees like to be rewarded during best performance and encouraged during their difficult times.
+Employees like to be rewarded for their best performance and encouraged during their difficult times.
 After all, they spend a chunk of their time in your workplace.
-Give bonus or cash prizes to top performers and create a meaningful work relationship with everyone.
+Give bonuses or cash prizes to top performers and create a meaningful work relationship with everyone.

 8) Use a lock:

 Most salon employees are given access to the storage rooms because they may need products every now and then.
 This promotes pilferage.
 Instead, appoint an inventory manager who will be responsible for tracking inventory.
 By appointing a dedicated person, you can be sure whom to question in case any discrepancy occurs.
 In the stock room, you could also fix cameras.